Noticeboard

 Under the proposals being considered, Doxey would no longer have its own parish council and would instead be represented by councillors on a single Stafford Town Council, covering the whole of Stafford.

-Doxey Parish Council has serious concerns about the impact this change could have on local representation and community identity.
+Doxey Parish Council has serious concerns about the impact this change could have on local representation.

 In particular, we believe residents could lose: